Mostafa-Mohamed-Atef/Automate-with-python/README.md

   - qrcode-generator: A script for generating QR codes.
   - video-audio-merger: A script that merges video and audio files into a single output file.
   - web2pdf: A script for converting web pages to PDF documents.
+  - QuickPaste: copying by only selecting text and pasting by mouse wheel (as linux but for windows)
 <!--Getting Started

 Installation